-'We Drove by Faith' - Houston family escapes after evacuation routes close
+'We Drove by Faith' - Houston Family Escapes after Evacuation Routes Close

 The biggest challenge he says is trying to be a good example to his children in the midst of chaos and helping them to understand what is happening.

-Johnston said he's been thinking of what the Apostle Paul wrote in Second Corinthians chapter 1.
-"Paul was never afraid to tell people of his troubles" said Johnston but noted that Paul used the word encouragement ten times in the Greek.
+Johnston said he's been thinking of what the Apostle Paul wrote in the first chapter of 2 Corinthians.
+"Paul was never afraid to tell people of his troubles," said Johnston but noted that Paul used the word encouragement 10 times in the Greek.

 "God encourages us in our trials...our faith is built for adversity," he said.